tara-chugh/DustRGB/README.md

+# Dust RGB Satellite Image Viewer
+## Executive Summary
+Satellites capture images at multiple wavelengths of light, which helps identify different particles in Earth’s atmosphere because they reflect light differently.
+However, detecting dust plumes in satellite images is challenging since fog, dust, and clouds often appear in similar colors.
+Scientists overcome this by creating “Dust RGB” composite images that combine data from multiple wavelengths, making it easier to distinguish these atmospheric features by their unique colors.
+Currently, interpreting these images requires specialized meteorologists to analyze them manually.
+My project automates this process by using color-matching techniques that mimic human color perception to classify Dust RGB image pixels into distinct atmospheric conditions.
+Users can specify a region and time, view the satellite imagery, and identify dust conditions by clicking on pixels, with real-time classifications provided.
+While the tool's results match manual interpretations, further validation by meteorologists is needed to improve its accuracy.
+This project enhances accessibility to atmospheric analysis and opens possibilities for integrating additional climate data and expert feedback to refine the tool.

 # Instructions for running the code:
 ## Make the 3D L*a*b* color space plot
 Run the LAB_3d_Plot.py file (with 'python3 LAB_3d_Plot.py' in the command line).
 It will take a moment for the plot to be generated.
 The plot will open as an HTML file and should open in your browser.